 Select any highlighted search term in a document in your results list to open that document, scrolled to the location of the search term.

-The search form is displayed at the top of your results so you can modify the terms, content, or topics you want to search, and run the search again.
+The search form is displayed at the top of your results so you can modify your search terms or the content type, jurisdiction, practice area, etc. you want to search, and run the search again.